Reading Time: 8 minutes

 Military Veterans Suicide Prevention and Crisis Lines

 - Lifeline for Vets: Call 888-777-4443.
 Provided by the National Veterans Foundation.
-Offers crisis management and support for veterans in need.
+Offers crisis management and support for Veterans in need.

-- Suicide Prevention Lifeline: This site offers main crisis line info (800-273-8255) and additional resources for veterans and service members in crisis.
+- Suicide Prevention Lifeline: This site offers main crisis line info (800-273-8255) and additional resources for Veterans and service members in crisis.

-- Veterans Crisis Line: 800-273-8255 – Call for confidential crisis support.
-For Veterans and their loved ones.
-Available 24/7.
+- Veterans Crisis Line: 800-273-8255.
+Call for confidential crisis support.
+For Veterans and their loved ones and is available 24/7.
+Veterans don’t have to be enrolled in VA benefits to receive assistance.